Embedded Trefftz DG framework for the analysis of discretizations with local-global decompositions: Applications of the framework

 \subsubsection{The prototype operator for \texorpdfstring{\cref{lem:abstractneumann}}{}}

 We introduce a prototype operator in order to make use of \cref{lem:abstractneumann}.
 This will allow us to show that \eqref{eq:quasiortho:c} holds for $\AK $.
-We define the prototype operator for the advection-reaction problem as the version of $\AK $ that corresponds to locally constant coefficients in the PDE and neglects the lowest order term, i.e. \begin{eqs} A_{K,0} v_h = h_K^{1/2} \bar \beta \cdot\nabla v_h , \end{eqs} where $\bar \beta$ is the average value of $\beta$ on $K$.
+We define the prototype operator for the advection-reaction problem as the version of $\AK $ that corresponds to locally constant coefficients in the PDE and neglects the lowest order term, i.e. \begin{eqs} A_{K,0} v_h = h_K^{1/2} \bar \beta \cdot\nabla v_h , \end{eqs} where $\bar \beta=\beta(x_K)$, where $x_K$ in a given point in the element $K\in\Th$.